nguyenjpus/linux/_posts/2025-09/2025-09-11-ext4-filesystem-repair-summary.markdown

 layout: post
 title: "Ext4 Filesystem Repair Practice Summary"
 date: 2025-09-11
-tags: [Basic, filesystem, ext4, e2fsck, tune2fs]
+tags: [Basic, Filesystem, Ext4, E2fsck, Tune2fs]
 ---

 This document summarizes hands-on practice with ext4 filesystem corruption and repair on Ubuntu, using `dd`, `mkfs.ext4`, `e2fsck`, `tune2fs`, `debugfs`, and `dumpe2fs`.
 The focus was on simulating superblock, journal, and metadata corruption, with a final attempt to recover an orphaned file.